There are the Naïve Realists who think that what is available to the senses or potentially available to the senses is all that there is.

 I do understand that point of view.
 I even sympathize with it, for in doing so, I am sympathizing with the view held by my own younger self.
 But here’s a problem for it, a really big problem, it seems to me:

 While it seems reasonable not to accept as true propositions for which there is little or no evidence, it is also entirely unreasonable to imagine that what we have access to via our senses is the whole of the universe.
 We have a particular set of senses and a particular cognitive apparatus, a particular operating system, if you like.
 Our sensory and cognitive equipment, our operating system, differs enormously from that of other creatures on the planet.
 Consider the “lowly” bugs known as ticks.
 We know that there are vast parts of the universe that we perceive that simply are not available to ticks.
 Stars do not exist to a tick.
-Neither do temperatures above or below a narrow range around 37 degrees Centigrade.
+Neither do temperatures above or below a narrow range around 30-40 degrees Centigrade (the temperatures of the blood of mammals).
 There is no smell of roses in the universe that the tick perceives; there is no sound of laughter.
 The tick does not have any perceptual or cognitive access to these things.
 They are UNSEEN by the tick, but WE know that they exist.

 In other words, the tick teaches us that it is inevitable that, given the particular sensory apparatus and cognitive makeup that a creature has, given a particular creature’s operating system, some of what is, of what actually exists, will be available to that creature, and SOME WILL NOT.
 That bit of the universe that is available to a given creature is the creature’s Umwelt (to use the term popularized by Jakob von Uexküll, whose ideas about ticks I have shared here).